punkajkumar/football-sim/README.md

 How to Play
 ============
+Just click Run or Pass - Passing has a higher chance of interception, but has a higher potential gain.
-For now things are simple, just click Play repeatedly.
-The game never ends!
+and the game never ends!
 The ball icon shows where on the field the ball is, the colored bars the yardage gained/lost on each play.